Neil-Crago/moma_simulation_engine/examples/moma_pathfinder/README.md

-# MOMA Cellular Automaton Runner

-This example creates and runs a 1D cellular automaton powered by the **MOMA** simulation engine.
-It initializes the automaton with a random state and then simulates its evolution over a number of steps, printing each generation to the console.
+# A* Maze Solver Example

+This program demonstrates the use of the `pathfinder` module to:

+ 1. Generate a random maze.
+ 2. Solve the maze using the A* algorithm.
+ 3. Draw the maze and the solved path to a JPEG image.